- Nusrat Sarmin

 Key Features of ReactJS:

-i) Virtual Dom: React make use of Virtual DOM representation for every DOM object.
+i.
+Virtual Dom: React make use of Virtual DOM representation for every DOM object.
 When changes are made in the webpage Virtual DOM gets updated instead of the real DOM and renders only those components that have changed instead of rendering the whole page.
 Manipulating the Virtual DOM is quicker rather than updating the original DOM.
-Hence it proffers blazing fast speed and better user experience.
+Hence it proffers blazing fast speed and a better user experience.
 Additionally, React Native popular mobile development framework has built on the concept of React; and ReactJS consolidated with other web technologies for desktop application and backend development.

-iii) Unidirectional Data Flow: React is designed in such a way, that it only supports downstream one-directional data flow architecture.
-The one-way data flow has some key advantages such as any changes to the child component will not affect its parent, siblings or any other component thus it ensures less error, easier to debug, and a more efficient development environment.
-If there is any need to flow data in another direction, the additional features need to be applied.
+iii.
+Unidirectional Data Flow: React is designed in such a way, that it only supports downstream one-directional data flow architecture.
+The one-way data flow has some key advantages such as any changes to the child component will not affect its parent, siblings or any other component thus it ensures less error, is easier to debug, and a more efficient development environment.
+If there is any need to flow data in another direction, additional features need to be applied.

 Websites Built with React:

 Studies show, at present more than 300k websites are implementing the ReactJS framework.
-Almost every single large tech company such as Microsoft, Yahoo, Facebook, Airbnb, Twitter is using React.
+Almost every single large tech company such as Microsoft, Yahoo, Facebook, Airbnb, and Twitter is using React.